A Brief History of High Power

 equipment in 1962.
 This machine had a capacity of 4,500 foot-pounds ( about

-6,100 Joules) per shot, and could generate up to 10 pulses/minute.
+6,100 joules per shot), and could cycle at 10 shots/minute.
 A number

 of other aerospace and capacitor manufacturers further evolved the technology,

-increasing the power levels during the 70’s and 80’s.
+increasing the power levels during the 1970’s and 80’s.
 These included McDonnell

 Douglas, Boeing, LTV Aerospace, Advanced Kinetics, Inc., Republic Aviation,